brettz9/shim/README.md

 when the feature is already detected as supported.
-Requires the text `shim!` followed by a file name (without `.js`) where the latter (e.g., `Object.keys`) must be expressed exactly as the global reference to detect, and if not supported, create (and a module must be placed at `Object.keys.js`).
+Requires the text `shim!` followed by a file name (without `.js`) where the latter (e.g., `Object.keys`) must be expressed exactly as the global reference to detect, and if not supported, created (and a module must be placed at `Object.keys.js`).

 The `Object.keys.js` module should define the property/method to be automatically set at the supplied global file reference (e.g., the `Object.keys` function).

+Note that the shim plugin will automatically create objects at each level if not already supported (e.g., it would have defined `Object` as `{}` had it not already been defined).
+Note that for some shims, such as if you were attempting to shim DOM prototypes, like Element.prototype or Node.prototype, the plugin may appear to create the object successfully, but it will not work properly if used in an older browser like IE7 which does not have nor utilize the Element prototype.

 # Examples